CSK News

 • IF YOU ARE SICK, STAY HOME.
 In the "old days", it may have been seen as a sign of strength to push through illness and continue training.
 But we've learned that it's best to keep your germs to yourself.
 If you have a fever, or a persistent cough, sneezing, or runny nose not attributable to allergies, we'll miss you but please take a break, rest up, get healthy, and don't spread the germs.

-• If you are "not sick but under the weather" or "might be coming down with something" or "it's probably just allergies", we ask that if you choose to train, you wear a face covering to reduce the potential risk of viral transmission.
+• If you are "not sick but under the weather" or "might be coming down with something" or "it's probably just allergies", we ask that if you choose to train, you consider wearing a face covering to reduce the potential risk of viral transmission.
 Disposable "surgical masks" are probably best for this, with a balance of protection while not obstructing breathing too much.

 • You may always choose to wear a face covering in class for respiratory protection without question.